exakat/exakat/docs/Installation.rst

 Basic requirements :

 * exakat.phar, the main code.
 * Gremlin server : exakat uses this graph database and the Gremlin 3 traversal language.
 Currently, only Gremlin Server is supported, with the tinkergraph and neo4j storage engine.
-Version 3.2.x are supported, 3.3.x not yet.
+Version 3.3.x is the recommended version.
+Version 3.2.x is still supported.
 * Java 8.x.
 Java 9.x/10.x will be supported later.
 Java 7.x was used, but is not actively supported.
 * PHP 7.0 or later to run.
 This version requires curl, hash, phar, sqlite3, tokenizer, mbstring and json.